A Decently-Structured Guide to Writing a Well-Structured Essay

 Finally, you’ll reach your Conclusion, and the secret to these is a cinch: take that Well-Defined Thesis Statement you already wrote and slightly reword it a bit, only sound 3x more confident than before (since you just proved your argument 3x over with your three very thorough, well-defended body paragraphs).

 Then, if you really want to tie a nice bow on top of everything, consider throwing in another line or two that gestures majestically beyond the scope of your piece to reveal the keen magnitude of your brilliance.
-It’s that kind of thing that will really change the world.

 0 replies on “A Decently-Structured Guide to Writing a Well-Structured Essay”